-Removing and installing cowlings and panels
+FAU18722 Removing and installing the cowling and panels

-The cowlings and panels shown need to be removed to perform some of the maintenance jobs described in this chapter.
-Refer to this section each time a cowling or panel needs to be removed and installed.
+The cowling and panels shown need to be removed to perform some of the maintenance jobs described in this chapter.
+Refer to this section each time the cowling or a panel needs to be removed and installed.